Free 3D Printing for FNSB Library Card Holders

 What type of filament is used?

-All printing at FNSB Public Libraries is done using PLA (Polylactic acid).
+Currently, FNSB Public Libraries only uses PLA (Polylactic acid).
 PLA is the most commonly used filament because of its user-friendly and easy to print nature.
 It is compostable and is #7 recyclable.
 While tests conducted state PLA is “food safe” there are other possible contaminants such as bacteria buildup.
 Please keep this in mind when printing objects that may be used with food.

 What can’t be printed?

 - Any print job exceeding three hours.
-Due to limited resources and demand we will not print any job that will take over three hours.
+Due to limited resources and demand we will not print any job that will take over four hours.

 - Weapons of any kind will not be printed.